MEET THE STAFF

 Casey is Garden Home's Adult Services Programming Librarian.
 Previous to planting her roots in Oregon in 2016, she lived in North Carolina, Utah, New York, Arizona, Minnesota, and Iowa.
 She likes books with pictures, movies that pass the Bechdel test, and female-fronted bands.
 When she’s not at the library, her favorite places to be are in the forest or on the beach.

-Kate, a member of WCCLS since she was 5 years old, has been at GHCL since 2013.
+Kate, a member of WCCLS since she was 5 years old, has been on staff at GHCL since 2013.
 She is the office manager, and also handles the cataloging & processing of new materials.
-She is a big fan of disaster movies, short stories, weird fiction, Mary-Roach-style science writing, and anything with funny women in it.
-Kate likes to spend her free time obsessively collecting houseplants or beating her kids at Mario Kart.
+She is a big fan of disaster movies, scifi & weird fiction, Mary-Roach-style science writing, and anything with funny women in it.
+Kate likes to spend her free time gardening, hammocking, or mercilessly beating her kids at Mario Kart.

 Heather is the Adult Services Programmer, which means she plans and markets the library's events for adults.
 Heather also processes and requests Interlibrary Loans, which are items retrieved from outside WCCLS.
 She has worked at GHCL since Sept.
 2009 and is currently working on getting her Masters in Library Science.
 Heather doesn't have a favorite genre, but she does have the propensity to read Pacific Northwest and Southern authors, as well as anything about music, NASA and shipwrecks.